buaa-ysw/Satellite-Dispatch/README.md

 ## Usage

 1. Configure AI agents for each type of satellite according to specific disaster scenarios and objectives.
-2. Initiate the Satellite Emergency Response System in response to a natural disaster.
-3. Monitor satellite operations and adjust tasks as needed to support emergency response efforts.
+2. Monitor satellite operations and adjust tasks as needed to support emergency response efforts.
-4. Compile post-disaster satellite emergency reports for analysis and future planning.

 ## Contributing